 Sum up!

 I personally love naturally dyed clothes, and also I have no hate for synthetic dyes.
 Wearing naturally dyed garments connects us to the environment.
 So inspired by the beauty of natural dyes, we have created a collection named Shudhya 2.0 that has all naturally dyed clothes.
 Flowers like roses, marigolds and hibiscus have been used to dye the fabrics.
-The garments will surely match your asthetics.
-All the handmade dresses from our collection are made with fine fabrics like cotton and mulmul which are gentle to skin.
-So why to wait add these beautiful pieces to your wardrobe and make it full of colours.
+The garments will surely match your aesthetics.
+All the handmade dresses from our collection are made with fine fabrics like cotton and mulmul, which are gentle to the skin.
+So why wait?
+Add these beautiful pieces to your wardrobe and make it full of colors.

 Finally, I want to state whether it is a natural or synthetic dye.
 Dyeing is an art that helps to bring beautiful colours to the fabric and the world.
 Check these dresses to get the perfect dress.